rcrowley/certified/README.md

 * Decouple private keys and certificate signing requests from the signing itself.
 * Document GPG-encrypted backups of your CA.
 * YAML generator for use with Hiera/Puppet.
+* Document how to run an autosigning sub-CA.